Skip to main content

 Data collected to determine achievement of program goals is available upon request to ACEND and to the public by emailing nutrition@tcu.edu

 The current TCU CDP one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the Registration Examination for Dietitians is 100%.
 This indicator measures the percentage of graduates who pass the registration exam within one year of first attempt.
-The TCU CDP has not graduated a class of students at this time and therefore has no pass rate data to report.

-The three-year (junior/senior/graduate years) CDP combines didactic course work with over 1,300 hours of supervised practice.
+The three-year (junior/senior/graduate years) CDP combines didactic course work with at least 1,070 hours of supervised practice.
 The Core Knowledge and Competencies for the RD/RDN emphasize the scientific and evidence base of dietetics practice (integration of scientific information and research into practice), professional practice expectations (beliefs, values, attitudes and behaviors for the professional dietitian level of practice), clinical and customer services (development and delivery of information, products and services to individuals, groups and populations), practice management and the use of resources (strategic application of principles of management and systems in the provision of services to individuals and organizations) and additional support knowledge (underlying the requirements specified above).
 The curriculum includes courses in human nutrition, food science, food and culture, community nutrition, food systems management and medical nutrition therapy.
 These courses are based on a solid science, business, and math background, which include general chemistry, organic chemistry, biochemistry, microbiology, physiology, psychology, sociology, economics, marketing, management and elementary statistics.

 The supervised practice component of the CDP involves working with food/nutrition/dietetics professionals to demonstrate performance in nutrition therapy, community nutrition, food systems management, business/entrepreneurial dietetics, culinary medicine, interprofessional education and leadership.
 The program does not grant credit or supervised practice hours for prior learning, self-organized volunteer activities, or other professionally-related activities.
-The TCU CDP has a nutrition education concentration that builds on the Core Knowledge and Competencies for the RD/RDN.
-This concentration is consistent with available resources and the need for nutrition education in the Fort Worth/Dallas area.
-Nutrition education has long been considered a focus and strength of the program in the Department of Nutritional Sciences, and supervised practice experiences include varied opportunities to build expertise in this area throughout the three-year program.

 Admission to TCU is required for all programs; however, admission to the University does not guarantee admission to the CDP.
 Eligibility for admission to the CDP is based on successful completion of at least 60 semester hours with a minimum 3.0 GPA in required Nutrition (NTDT) classes and an Associated Requirements GPA of 2.75, no more than 3 grades below a “B-“ in the Associated Requirements, 45 semester hours of required prerequisites and major courses, 200 hours of documented food or nutrition practical experience, and an application packet.
 Students must earn a grade of ‘C-‘ or better in all NTDT and Associated Requirement courses taken prior to program admission.
 Application packets for the CDP must be received by February 1 (typically of the sophomore year), and applicants are notified of provisional acceptance by April 15.
 Students who are provisionally accepted begin the program in August of the following academic year (typically the junior year).
 Final acceptance/enrollment in the CDP depends on successful completion of required prerequisite courses and summer requirements.
 The GRE is not required for this degree.